Facts About The Colposcopy Procedure

-Seasons Women's Care Gynecology
+Colposcopy at Seasons Women's Care

-Facts about the Colposcopy Procedure
+Facts About The Colposcopy Procedure

 Colposcopy is a medical procedure that lets your doctor take a closer look at the cervix, the vagina and the vulva.
 Your doctor may recommend this procedure if your PAP smear came back with abnormal results.
 By using the colposcope, the doctor can examine the vaginal tissue to detect lesions or abnormalities that might signal cervical cancer or some other problem.

 This is the main goal of colposcopy.
 It is used to prevent cervical cancer by identifying precancerous lesions as soon as possible for early treatment.
-The colposcope is equipped with special colored magnifying lenses that allows close examination of the cervix and vaginal area.
+The colposcope is equipped with special colored magnifying lenses that allow close examination of the cervix and vaginal area.

 Sometimes women may experience anxiety before their colposcopy is scheduled.
 This is normal but knowing what to expect can enable you to feel more at ease and less nervous.
 If you are feeling nervous or anxious, be sure to call and speak to someone about this.

-• Cervical, vaginal or vulvar cancer
+• Cervical, vaginal, or vulvar cancer

 • Genital warts

-• Precancerous changes in the tissue of the cervix, vagina and vulva
+• Precancerous changes in the tissue of the cervix, vagina, and vulva

 • Inflammation of the cervix (cervicitis)